MaxWaterhout/TCN_self_supervised_learning/README.md

 ***

 ## 1. Introduction
 In the computer vision domain, deep neural networks have been successful on a big range of tasks where labels can easily be specified by humans, like object detection and segmentation.
 A bigger challenge lies in applications that are difficult to label, like in the robotics domain.
 An example would be labeling a pouring task.
 How can a robot understand what important properties are while neglecting setting changes?
 Ideally, a robot in the real world can learn a pouring task purely from observation and understanding how to imitate this behavior directly.
 In this reproduction, we train a network on a pouring task that tries to learn the important features like the pose and the amount of liquid in the cup while being viewpoint and setting invariant.
-This pouring task is learned through the use of supervised learning and representation learning.
+This pouring task is learned through the use of self-supervised learning and representation learning.
 In the following, we will provide a motivation for this paper, our implementation of the model, the results that we achieved against the benchmarks and lastly we discuss the limitations of our implementation.

 <p align="center">
 <img src="images/pouring_002.gif" width="500" height="300"/> </br>